 Kirk Landrum, ATC, serves as Coordinator of Wellness and Sports Medicine at South Central Regional Medical, as well as Sports Performance+.
 He has worked at South Central Regional Medical Center since 1996.
 He is a graduate of University of Southern Mississippi with a bachelor’s in Sports Medicine with an emphasis in athletic training.
 He received a master’s in Public Health with an emphasis in health administration from the University of Southern Mississippi in 2003.
 He is certified in Sportsmetrics and has been the primary developer of the Sports Performance+ program at South Central.

-Nicki Jackson, ATC, serves as an Athletic Trainer for South Central Sports Medicine.
+Nicki Coleman, ATC, serves as an Athletic Trainer for South Central Sports Medicine.
 She began her career with SCRMC in 2018.
 She is a graduate of the University of Southern Mississippi with a bachelor’s in Sports Medicine with an emphasis in athletic training.
 Nicki is board certified as an athletic trainer, received a Lifesaver’s Recognition Award from NATA and is First Responder certified.

 Nicki’s main focus is to be alert and active with athletes in Sports Medicine, while providing the best care to each athlete.
 She focuses on injury prevention and rehabilitation from illnesses.
 She trained with local high schools, medical practices and at the University of Southern Mississippi athletic program.